zelaznik/chess/README.md

 ## Setup Instructions
   - If you don't have Ruby 2.0 or later, install it.
-  - Browse to the directory you want in the terminal, for example:
+  - Browse to the directory you want in the terminal.
   - Clone the Git Repo in your computer
   - Make sure to have the colorize gem